GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (89) .md

 **At Higher Tiers**: Each tier beyond its minimum increase the volume of ice you may affect as described above.

 **Critical Failure**: The ice you sought to affect explodes, inflicting a piercing attack with disadvantage against anyone within a number of feet of the ice equal to the spell's tier.
 If it with a creature, you still inflict the attack, but have disadvantage on the attack and do not receive a bonus based on the spell's tier.

+#### Illproofing

+**Minimum Tier**: 1

+**Casting Time**: 5 minutes

+**Duration**: 1 hour

+**Effect**: You touch a creature or object to grant it protection against sickness and disease.
+The warded creature is immune to the effects of a toxic attack's critical hit and there is a percentage chance that any point of contact, for the purpose of contracting a disease or other illness, will be ignored equal to the spell's tier squard.
+The entire duration of such a contact must be during the spell's duration to provide protection this way.
+Additionally, non-magical toxic attacks against the warded creature have disadvantage, as do any toxic attacks as a result of a poison or disease.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 1 hour.

+**Critical Failure**: You gain 1d4-1 points of spell sickness and appear ill so long as you have spell sickness.

 #### Imbue